mupfdev/WSODFix/README.md

 RECV [1E 10 00 58 00 08] [0B "38* 00 08 00 00 01 (43)] [14 33] (done)
 * The "38" seems to vary from run to run.
 I do not yet know what this byte represents.

--- On some devices (I have no idea what it is yet) RECV 55 55
-RECV [1E FF 00 15 00 08] [00 27 00 C0 05 04 01 C2]   [1A C3]
---

 SEND [1E 00 10 7F 00 02] [58 (03)]                   [56 7E] (ack done)
 ```

 Surely you have noticed the bracketed numbers.
 These are variable.
 The
-Symbian phone sends an initial value between 40 and 47.
+Symbian phone sends an initial value between 0x40 and 0x47.
 The flashing
-equipment responds with this number minus 40.
+equipment responds with this number minus 0x40.

 Moreover, this number is apparently a kind of frame counter.
 For
-example, if the phone sends an initial 42, the next message sent from
+example, if the phone sends an initial 0x42, the next message sent from
-the phone to the flasher will contain the number 43.
-After 47, there is
+the phone to the flasher will contain the number 0x43.
+After 0x47, there is
-an overflow back to 40.
+an overflow back to 0x40.

 ## Installation